 Evening classes for regular meditators – in person and online

 Open to everyone who is familiar with the Mindfulness of Breathing and the Metta Bhavana meditations, this class offers a chance to meditate with others, receive ideas and share ways of deepening our understanding and practice of Buddhism and meditation.
 Anyone under 18 must be accompanied by a responsible adult (both in person and online).

 There remains risk from COVID-19 to participants and those who may come into contact with them.
-As an expression of the First Precept we undertake, we will conduct Sangha Nights at the Meanwood Institute in a way that mitigates risk of harm to participants and others.
+As an expression of the First Precept we undertake, we will conduct Sangha Nights at the Quaker Meeting House in a way that reduces risk of harm to participants and others.
 This includes keeping social distancing within the Hall.
 Please read this pdf document of our COVID-19 precautions and note that we ask everyone coming to have taken a lateral flow test before they set off and to have received a negative result.
 We ask that people do not come if they have any COVID, flu or cold symptoms.
-And bring a mask.